Loviisa: Exercise places

 The Loviisa exercise hall is located near the city centre, next to the Loviisanlahti bay.
 The hall is used by the floorball teams of Loviisan Tor and the futsal teams of FC Loviisa.
 The Agricola hall in Koskenkylä is of similar size, whereas the exercise halls in Liljendal and Valko are much smaller.
 There are a couple of private gyms in the city centre and halls operated by the municipality in other conurbations.

 There is a private padel hall in Uusi teollisuusalue in Loviisa, and there is a bowling alley operated by Loviisan Keilailuliitto in the Rauhala district.
 Rauhala also hosts a lightly-built ice rink and an astroturf field operated by FC Loviisa right next to it.
 There is a slightly smaller astroturf field near the Finnish-speaking school centre.

 The Keskusurheilukenttä sports field is located near the city centre with a training field next to it.
-There are also sports fields in Liljendal, Ruukki, Isnäs, the Pernaja parish and Valko.
+There are also sports fields in Liljendal, Ruukki, Isnäs, the Pernå parish and Valko.
 There are three tennis fields, operated by Loviisan Tenniskerho, in the Casinopuisto park in the city centre opposite the Plagen beach.
 There is also a new padel field in the park and there are two volleyball fields on the beach.
 Other beaches include the southern beach of Särkjärvi and Taikaranta in Liljendal.
-There is an 18-hole golf course in Rönnäs on the western shore of the Pernajanlahti bay.
+There is an 18-hole golf course in Rönnäs on the western shore of the Pernåviken bay.
 There are ice hockey and skating rinks as well as smaller ball game fields all over the municipality.